opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 included in the distance function.
 {: .note }

-With cosine similarity, it is not valid to pass a zero vector (`[0, 0, ...]`) as input.
+With cosine similarity, it is not valid to pass a zero vector (`[0, 0, ...]`) as an input.
 This is because the magnitude of such a vector is 0, which raises a `divide by 0` exception in the corresponding formula.
 Requests containing the zero vector will be rejected and a corresponding exception will be thrown.
 {: .note }

-## Get started to use radial search
+## Examples

-In the following section provides detailed examples of how to use radial search.
+The following examples can help you get started with radial search.

-### Create index
+### Prerequisites

 To use k-NN index with radial search, create a k-NN index by setting `index.knn` to `true`.
 Specify one or more fields of the `knn_vector` data type, as shown in the following example: